kaidez/kaidez.com/_posts/2013-10-04-site-update-walk-through-2013.md

 <a name="wordpress"></a>
 ### Goodbye, WordPress...
 My initial plan was to design the site on top of WordPress while severely limiting its role on the front-end.
-WordPress would oversee the back-end (manage data, optimize SQL, etc.), but do little in terms of managing JavaScript and CSS.
+WordPress would oversee the back-end (manage data, optimize SQL, etc.) but do little in terms of managing any JavaScript and CSS.
 That would be my job, particularly the JavaScript.

-WordPress manages its internal JS libraries in a way that kept me from controlling the JavaScript the way I wanted to (more about this in a future blog post).
+WordPress manages its internal JS libraries in a way that kept me from controlling the JavaScript the way I wanted to (more about that in a future blog post).
 I probably could have lived with this but chose to be anal-retentive about it and moved away from WordPress.

 <a name="jekyll"></a>
 ### ...Hello, Jekyll